kanhaiya-gupta/MongoDB-Nobel-Prize-Explorer/docs/README.md

 # MongoDB Nobel Prize Explorer ETL Pipeline

 This project implements an **Extract, Transform, Load (ETL)** pipeline to process Nobel Prize data from a MongoDB database (`nobel.laureates`).
-It offers two execution modes:
+It supports two execution modes:

 1. **Serial Run**: Executes the pipeline locally using `main.py` for quick testing and development.
 2. **Kubernetes Run**: Deploys a distributed pipeline using Kind, Argo Workflows, and Docker for scalability and orchestration.